OpenRailAssociation/technical-committee/project-proposals/stage-2/stage-2-questionnaire.md

 ## Evaluation by the Technical Committee

-*The following sections is filled out by the Techncial Committee.
+*The following sections are filled out by the Technical Committee.
 Please don't change it or add anything here when filling out the questionnaire as a project.*

 ### Criteria checklist